|This information is intended as a guide only. You should contact your supplier with any queries regarding the safety of your blinds.|

 - Ask the shop if the blind meets the safety standard EN 13120:2009+A1:2014.

-- Check that the blind includes a safety device for keeping the cord out of the reach of children and that the safety device meets the safety standards EN 16433:2014 and EN 16434:2014 and that it is fitted at the same time that the blind is installed.
+- Check that the blind includes a safety device such as a breakaway device, an accumulation device, a non tangling device or inner cord stops which prevents the formation of a hazardous loop or a tensioning device for keeping the cord out of the reach of children.
+Check that the safety device meets the safety standards EN 16433:2014 and EN 16434:2014 and that it is fitted at the same time that the blind is installed.

 - Check that written instructions for assembly, installation, use and maintenance are provided, and follow them if you are installing the blind yourself.

 |Remember these tips can help to protect your child from possible serious harm.
 Using proper safety devices can also reduce the risk of a child being strangled but nothing can be considered risk-free.
 Always keep window blind cords and chains out of the reach of children and follow all safety instructions provided.|